-We need to know how self-esteem is created and give our children and grandchildren the best chance of knowing what their gifts, strengths and talents are.
-High self-esteem will equip them to develop their gifts, strengths and talents so they will know what their role will be to change the world.
-We can help create positive self-image in our children and our grandchildren.
-Our self-esteem is influenced by what we hear in our environment about ourselves from parents, grandparents, siblings, peers and teachers.
+We need to know how self-esteem is created and give our children and grandchildren the best chance of knowing what their gifts, strengths, and talents are.
+High self-esteem will equip them to develop their gifts, strengths, and talents so they will know what their role will be to change the world.
+We can help create a positive self-image in our children and our grandchildren.
+Our self-esteem is influenced by what we hear in our environment about ourselves from parents, grandparents, siblings, peers, and teachers.
 It's not the accuracy of what we hear, it's the number of times we hear it.

 Our brain thinks that whatever we are thinking, is happening now.
 "What if" or worry thoughts, which are about something bad happening in the future, trigger adrenaline in our body because our brain thinks it is happening now.
 Our body's only way of helping us is to trigger adrenaline which starts a stress cycle.
 The stress cycle begins when adrenaline prepares us to fight or flee.

 For us to feel in balance, the goal is to keep the stress cycle off.
-If your worry thought is not a problem to be solved or a negative thought than it is a thought to be stopped or changed to a positive one and a thought that doesn't trigger adrenaline.
-If you are thinking about a problem that needs to be solved, see my blog for problem solving skills to keep your adrenaline to a minimum.
+If your worry thought is not a problem to be solved or a negative thought then it is a thought to be stopped or changed to a positive one and a thought that doesn't trigger adrenaline.
+If you are thinking about a problem that needs to be solved, see my blog for problem-solving skills to keep your adrenaline to a minimum.

-In order to change a worry thought or negative thought you have to first become aware of it as soon as your unconscious mind throws out the unwanted thought.
+To change a worry thought or negative thought you have first to become aware of it as soon as your unconscious mind throws out the unwanted thought.
 It takes practice to catch your thought just when it begins.
-Listen for any "what if" or negative thought.
+Listen for any "what if" or negative thoughts.

 The thoughts you want to consciously choose to think or say out loud to your children and grandchildren, you don't want to trigger adrenaline.
-Our thoughts and words need to be in the positive because our brain does not understand the word not.
-So, if you were to say, "I am not anxious", your brain hears "I am anxious".
+Our thoughts and words need to be positive because our brain does not understand the word not.
+So, if you were to say, "I am not anxious", your brain would hear "I am anxious".

-We must teach our grandchildren how to turn off adrenaline and return our body to a balance state of equilibrium.
+We must teach our grandchildren how to turn off adrenaline and return our bodies to a balanced state of equilibrium.
 Imagine you are in a relaxing place.
 When you do, your body thinks you are in that place.
 And it relaxes as if you are in that place. #usingimagination2relax #how2relax

 Another side effect of adrenaline is that it impairs your thinking.
-Because it has to take from somewhere, the brain donates it's thinking to give you more energy to physically get you there.
+Because it has to be taken from somewhere, the brain donates its thinking to give you more energy to physically get you there.